abdurrahman720/react-swipeable-button/readme.md

 The text that will display on the swipe button

 **color**
-The color of swipe button icon
+The color of swipe button

 **onSuccess**
 The function that will get called when a swipe is success

+## Future Updates
+Contributing on this project is always welcome!
+Just fork, update, push to your respective branch and make a pull request after testing.

+`TypeScript support is coming soon.`

 ## License